-- 1. Type CHANGE on the command line, and then press Enter after selecting the two dimensional object(s). - 2.Enter P (Properties) and press Enter. - 3.Enter E (Elev) and press Enter. - 4.
+- 1.Type CHANGE on the command line, and then press Enter after selecting the two dimensional object(s).2.Enter P (Properties) and press Enter.3.Enter E (Elev) and press Enter. - 4.
 Specify a new elevation, and then press Enter.

-To set the current thickness:

-Command line > CHANGE
+To set the current thickness: Command line > CHANGE

 - 1.Type CHANGE on the command line, and then press Enter after selecting the two dimensional object(s). - 2.Enter P (Properties) and press Enter. - 3.Enter T (Thickness) and press Enter. - 4.
-Specify a new Thickness, and then press Enter. - 3D Faces: You can create a three dimensional face, which consists of a section of a plane in three dimensional space.
-After you specify the fourth point, the program continues to prompt you for additional faces by alternating prompts for the third point and fourth point to allow you to build a complex three dimensional object.
+Specify a new Thickness, and then press Enter.

+scify change point or [Properties]: P er property to change [Color/Elev/LAyer/LType/ftScale/LWeight/Thickr additional faces by alternating prompts for the third point and fourth point to allow you to build a complex three dimensional object.